 Spaces located near the main entrance can be designated as carpool/vanpool spaces.
-These spaces would be convenient to carpool/vanpool passengers and drivers and would help to facilitate the use of carpools.
-If the spaces are underutilized, single occupant vehicles could park in the spaces as needed.
+The placement of these spaces would encourage carpool/vanpool passengers and thus help to increase the use of carpools/vanpools.
+If the spaces are were to become underutilized, single occupant vehicles could park in the spaces as needed.